FamilySearch/fs-js-lite/README.md

 the redirect.
 For example, if you request JSON from `/platform/tree/current-person` by setting the `Accept` header to `application/x-fs-v1+json`, the API will respond with a 303 redirect to the actual person URL, such as `/platform/tree/persons/PPPP-PPP`.
-Then browser then will send a second request to the new URL but some browsers will not copy the `Accept` header from the first request to the second request so the API doesn't know you want JSON for the second request and will respond with XML since that's the default format.
+Then the browser will send a second request to the new URL but some browsers will not copy the `Accept` header from the first request to the second request so the API doesn't know you want JSON for the second request and will respond with XML since that's the default format.
 Obtaining XML